What if you could step away from working for a week, month, or even a year and still be making money?

 Dosh App – the Dosh app allows you to connect your credit and debit cards, including your cash rewards credit card, and works in the background to get you cash back when you shop with one of their partners.

-The app works automatically, and requires zero effort on your part.
+The app works automatically and requires zero effort on your part.
 Just shop like usual and you’ll get an alert every time you earned some cash back.

-Paribus partners with websites (like Amazon, Macy’s, and more) to get you money back if the price of something you bought with them ever goes down or arrives late.
+Capital One Shopping partners with websites (like Amazon, Macy’s, and more) to get you money back if the price of something you bought with them ever goes down or arrives late.

 It works for you 24/7.
 Once you are signed up and connect your email, you do nothing but collect a check every time a price drops or your order arrives late.

 It’s 100% free.
 No catch.
 You even get to keep the entire refund amount.

 2. Put money into a high-yield savings account